MIT SHASS Communications | Resources and Materials

-The strategic communications initiative for SHASS, which began in January 2008, is guided by Dean Melissa Nobles and directed by Emily Hiestand, with support from the Dean's Office staff, and a small group of superb freelance specialists, and great communication colleagues across the Institute.
+The strategic communications initiative for SHASS, which began in January 2008, is guided by Dean Melissa Nobles and directed by Emily Hiestand, with support from the Dean's Office staff, a small group of superb freelance specialists, and great communication colleagues across the Institute.

 What We Do

 Working closely with the Dean, we: